-Scenario Abbreviation Description in future water demands) are met.
-The resulting ecological conditions are not constrained and may result in worse than a D. 5 As for Sc4, but under climate change (driest 10%) conditions CC(10) The shifts that climate change might cause to the ecological conditions of nodes across the study area was assessed by modelling catchment flow changes relative to current day for "drying" climate scenario.
+Scenario Abbreviation Description constrained and may result in worse than a D. 5 As for Sc4, but under climate change (driest 10%) conditions CC(10) The shifts that climate change might cause to the ecological conditions of nodes across the study area was assessed by modelling catchment flow changes relative to current day for "drying" climate scenario.
 6 Spatially-targeted Classification Scenario STS Based on spatial considerations of priority objectives resulting in a blend of targeted ECs for all nodes ranging between REC and ESBC.
 The impacts of this scenario are tested against future water demands only.